Join surgeons of all specialties at the inaugural Patient-Reported Outcomes in Surgery Conference!

 This one and a half day conference will include presentations by world-renowned quality-of-life researchers, surgeons involved in PRO measurement, patient advocates, payers, device industry representatives and regulators.
 Each panel will be followed by a discussion period that will engage stakeholders in thought-provoking dialogue.
 The meeting will conclude with a Mentoring Luncheon for faculty and trainees (surgical residents and junior quality of life researchers) to solidify the establishment of cross-disciplinary training relationships.

-- To develop strategies for making surgical PRO research data more accessible and interpretable to clinicians, patients and payers to improve the quality of healthcare
+- Discuss strategies to make PRO data more accessible and useable to clinicians, patients and payers

 20 F Street NW Conference Center